-If an assignment is failed or not submitted in the annual exams, students may be permitted by the Court of Examiners to submit a supplemental assignment.
-The deadline for receipt of supplemental assignments is 1.00pm on the first day of the written examinations.
-The assignment is uploaded to the dedicated supplemental Moodle page on or before the specified deadline.
+If an assignment is failed or not submitted in the annual exams, students may be permitted by the Court of Examiners to submit a re-assessment assignment.
+The deadline for receipt of re-assessment assignments is 1.00pm on the first day of the written examinations.
+The assignment is uploaded to the dedicated re-assessment Moodle page on or before the specified deadline.

-Supplemental assignments received following the deadline will not be accepted unless accompanied by written evidence (e.g. a medical certificate) of mitigating circumstances.

-Under no circumstances can supplemental assignments be accepted after 17.00 on Friday of the supplemental exams week.
+Re-assessment assignments received following the deadline will not be accepted unless accompanied by written evidence (e.g. a medical certificate) of mitigating circumstances.
+Under no circumstances can re-assessment assignments be accepted after 17.00 on Friday of the re-assessment exams week.